syncfusion-content/javascript-docs/js/api/ejPivotGrid.md

 ### dataSource.values.measures `array`
 {:#members:datasource-values[0]-measures}

-This holds the measures unique names to bind the measures from Cube.
+This holds the measures unique name to bind them from the Cube.

 #### Default Value: []